henrifnk/FACT/README.md

 <!-- badges: end -->

-To get value from a clustering algorithm, it is important to understand the assignment procedure of an algorithm that assigns instances to clusters. `FACT` is an algorithm agnostic framework that provides feature attribution while preserving the integrity of the data.
+To get value from a clustering algorithm, it is important to understand the mapping procedure of an algorithm that assigns instances to clusters.
+FACT is an algorithm agnostic framework that provides feature attribution while preserving the integrity of the data.

 ## Features

 - `SMART` (Scoring Metric After Permutation) permutes feature sets to measure the sensitivity of algorithms to changes in cluster assignments.
-- `IDEA` (Isolated Effect on Assignment) visualises local and global changes in cluster assignments over one- and two-dimensional feature spaces.
+- `IDEA` (Isolated Effect on Assignment) visualizes local and global changes in cluster assignments over one- and two-dimensional feature spaces.